International Master's Programme in Art History

 As a student in the programme, you are encouraged to customize your studies through electives and an internship, with the possibility to locate those modules abroad.
 The teachers and supervisors will assist you in developing your networks, as well as to participate in conferences and workshops.
 The theoretical and empirical subject matters treated in the courses are characterised by international perspectives.

-The programme comprises four semesters of full-time studies (120 credits) distributed across obligatory courses (52.5 credits), elective courses – including an internship – (15.0 credits), and a degree project (45 credits).
-Together with your supervisor, you develop an individual curriculum; a plan that is updated each semester.
+The programme comprises four semesters of full-time study (120 credits) distributed across obligatory courses (45 credits), optional courses – including an internship – (30 credits), and a degree project (45 credits).

 How to apply